davidlacho/Twitch-Clone/README.md

 ## To stream video

 Use streaming software such as [OBS](https://obsproject.com/welcome).
-Cofigure your streaming software to stream to the RTMP server.
+Configure your streaming software to stream to the RTMP server.
 Configuration can be found on [Node-Media-Server](https://github.com/illuspas/Node-Media-Server) for publishing live streams.
 Configuration should be to the id that you are trying to stream to.

 ## What this app demonstrates